 Complements Both IPL and laser services can be effective treatment for cosmetic concerns

-In my cosmetic and reconstructive surgery experience, the most common cosmetic anxieties my team sees are typically concerns regarding acne scars, fine lines and wrinkles, blemishes, facial spider veins, brown “age spots,” small red moles, unwanted hair, and the like.
+In my plastic and reconstructive surgery experience, the most common cosmetic anxieties my team sees are typically concerns regarding fine lines and wrinkles, facial spider veins, brown “age spots,” unwanted hair and the like.
 And it’s not just women who have these cosmetic concerns either.
-In fact, men accounted for 1.2 million total cosmetic procedures last year.
+In fact, men accounted for 1.3 million total cosmetic procedures last year.

 Today, many of my colleagues in this field (myself included) are treating these types of conditions with one of two tools that you might not be familiar with.
 The first is a laser, and the second is known as Intense Pulsed Light, often abbreviated IPL.